partials-music/kononotronics/README.md

   I, I ended up in a deep sleep
   I, I ended up in a secret
   I, I stumbled up on a city
-and speaking a tongue my friends can't understand befriending a silent city where the sun beat down
+and speaking a tongue my friends can't even understand befriending a silent city where the sun beat down
   A ruin, a silent city where the noon beats down
   A ruin, a silent city where the sun beats down